9 Apr 2026,

 Is California a No Fault or at Fault State for Car Accidents?

-California is an at-fault state for car accidents.
-This means who pays for medical bills after an accident depends on who caused the accident (fault).
+California operates under an at-fault system for car accidents.
+This means that who is responsible for paying medical bills after an accident depends on who caused the accident (the at-fault party), as determined by the insurance adjuster, police officer investigation, or ultimately a judge and jury if the case goes to trial.

-• At-fault System: California follows an at-fault system.
-The driver who is mostly responsible for the accident (liable party) is financially responsible for the other driver’s medical bills.
+• At-Fault System: In California, the driver who is primarily responsible for the accident (the liable party) is financially responsible for covering the other driver’s medical expenses and may face a lawsuit if adequate compensation is not provided.

-• Your Insurance: If you caused the accident, you’ll likely use your own car insurance (liability coverage) to pay for the other driver’s medical expenses.
+• Your Insurance: If you caused the accident, you’ll likely use your own car insurance (liability coverage) to pay for the other driver’s medical bills, up to your policy’s deductible limits.

-• Their Insurance: If the other driver was at fault, you can file a claim with their insurance company to cover your medical bills.
+• Their Insurance: If the other driver is at fault, you can file a claim with their insurance company to cover your medical expenses, and your attorney will advise you on the best strategy for maximizing your recovery.

-California’s at-fault system, combined with their pure comparative fault law, makes understanding your settlement options particularly important.
-Put a former insurance company lawyer on your team by hiring the experts at Levinson Law Group.
-Contact us today for your free consultation.
+California’s at-fault system, combined with its pure comparative fault law, makes understanding your settlement options particularly crucial.
+For expert guidance, put a former insurance company lawyer on your side by hiring the trusted and reputable team at Levinson Law Group.
+Contact us today for a free consultation.

 California’s “Pure Comparative Fault” Law in Simple Terms

-Imagine a pie representing total damages (medical bills, lost wages, pain and suffering).
-In most states, if you’re mostly at fault (like 99%), you get no pie (no compensation).
-But, California is different!
+Imagine a pie representing the total damages (medical bills, lost wages, pain and suffering).
+In most states, if you are mostly at fault (say 99%), you don’t get any pie (no compensation).
+But California works differently!
 Here, the pie is divided based on fault.
-So, even if you were mostly to blame (99%), you can still get a small slice (1%) of the pie (compensation).
+So, even if you are mostly to blame (99%), you can still receive a small slice (1%) of the pie (compensation), which the jury will determine based on the evidence presented during litigation.

 Example: